pmlmodelling/nctoolkit/docs/source/exporting.rst

 Opening single files and ensembles
 ================

-If you want to import a single NetCDF file as a dataset, do the following:
+If you want to import a single netCDF file as a dataset, do the following:

 .. code:: ipython3